SODAS-KU/w2widget/README.md

 ### Doc2Vec

 This module helps with calculating and handling doc2vec.
 The approach applied is that every document's vector is calculated by taking a weighted (ie. based on inverse frequencies) average of the document's word vectors.

+> [!NOTE]
+> I recommend using a sentence-embedding model instead of the following approach.

 ```python
 from w2widget.doc2vec import calculate_inverse_frequency, Doc2Vec